-A series of Sustainable Infrastructure Workshops are being delivered this fall following the completion of triennial Asset Condition Reporting System (ACRS) inspections for communities in north-east and central BC.
+A virtual series of Sustainable Infrastructure Workshops are being delivered this summer following the completion of triennial Asset Condition Reporting System (ACRS) inspections for communities in BC.
 These Sustainable Infrastructure Workshops are an extension of the Asset and Maintenance Management Workshops that the BC Region of Indigenous Services Canada (ISC) has been delivering since 2010 to support annual implementation of the Extended ACRS (E-ACRS).

 The majority of communities across the BC Region have participated in these interactive workshops and feedback from participants has been exceptionally positive.
-The number of communities making use of Group 2 funding has increased exponentially, cross-department teams are being established within communities to achieve short and long term objectives, and neighbouring communities are working more closely together in their endeavors to maintain and renew local infrastructure.
+The number of communities making use of Group 2 funding has increased exponentially, cross-department teams are being established within communities to achieve short and long term objectives, and neighbouring communities are working more closely together in their endeavours to maintain and renew local infrastructure.
 Many communities have used these workshops as a catalyst for initiating programs which staff are delivering in-house, to take deliberate steps toward caring for and renewing infrastructure in the most efficient ways possible.
-Lessons from thought leaders across the Region have been incorporated into an Asset Management Guide for BC First Nations which will be published later this year.
+Lessons from thought leaders across the Region have been incorporated into an Asset Management Guide for BC First Nations, published in 2019.

-A survey of BC Region communities has indicated that additional workshops on sustainable infrastructure management are the highest priority capacity building initiatives desired.
-In response, ISC has continued workshop delivery in 2018, focusing on the communities in the Region undergoing their latest E-ACRS assessments.
+A survey of BC Region communities has indicated that additional workshops on sustainable infrastructure management are the highest priority capacity-building initiatives desired.
+In response, ISC has continued workshop delivery in 2021, focusing on the communities in the Region undergoing their latest E-ACRS assessments.